-Leila completed the BTPC whilst working full time as a criminal paralegal at Corker Binning where she obtained considerable experience in complex fraud matters including representing traders in SFO, FCA and US Department of Justice investigations into alleged manipulation of LIBOR, FOREX and EURIBOR rate and in the representation of politicians facing extradition proceedings, which involved resisting complex and high profile extradition requests from the Russian government.
-In addition to this she was responsible for researching the UK’s contribution to Equality Now (An international human rights organisation dedicated to action for the civil, political, economic and social rights of girls and women) and IBA’s research project into rape law.
-This was presented to the UN with a view to implementing best practice guidelines for sexual violence in all UN member states.
+Upon completion of the BPTC (Bar Professional Training Course) Leila obtained considerable experience in complex fraud matters at Legal 500 firms, including representing traders in SFO, FCA and US Department of Justice investigations into alleged manipulation of LIBOR, FOREX and EURIBOR rate and in the representation of politicians facing extradition proceedings, which involved resisting complex and high profile extradition requests from the Russian government.
+In addition to this, she was responsible for researching the UK’s contribution to Equality Now (An international human rights organisation dedicated to action for the civil, political, economic and social rights of girls and women) and IBA’s research project into international laws against sexual violence.
+This was presented to the UN with a view to implementing best practice guidelines for sexual violence across all UN member states.

-BPTC – City Law school – VC
+- BPTC – City Law school – VC

-Future Lawyer excellence award – City Law School
+- Future Lawyer excellence award – City Law School

-Gerard Maye Legal award – University of Brighton
+- Gerard Maye Legal award – University of Brighton

-LLB Law with Business – University of Brighton – First Class Honours
+- LLB Law with Business – University of Brighton – First Class Honours